It’s time to get real about the one product that can solve like 90% of your curly hair problems.

 How to apply deep conditioner:

 Decide if you’re going to use your deep conditioner as a pre-poo or just as a deep conditioner.
 What’s the difference?
-Curlies tend to turn to pre-poos if they’re trying to get a jump start on the detangling process, or if they’re trying to avoid dryness from harsh cleansers (but if you use Deva cleansers, this probably isn’t a problem 😉 ).
+Curlies tend to turn to pre-poos if they’re trying to get a jump start on the detangling process, or if they’re trying to avoid dryness caused by harsh cleansers (but if you use Deva cleansers, this probably isn’t a problem 😉 ).

 If you’re using it as a pre-poo, apply to dry hair.
 If you’re using it as a traditional deep conditioner, cleanse your hair first, and then apply the mask to wet hair.